Ex-Citi trader to run Morgan Stanley's FX electronic trading

-NEW YORK (Reuters) - Morgan Stanley has appointed Shamyl Malik, a former trader at Citibank, as executive director for FX electronic trading in London.
+NEW YORK, Feb 5 (Reuters) - Morgan Stanley has appointed Shamyl Malik, a former trader at Citibank, as executive director for FX electronic trading in London.

 In a statement released late on Wednesday, Morgan Stanley said Malik will report to Giovanni Pillitteri, global head of electronic trading.
 Malik will run Morgan Stanley’s FX electronic trading unit.